MicrosoftDocs/bot-docs/styleguide/ref-guide/local-python-builds.md

 ```cmd
 rstcheck <file_name>
 ```
+## Organize your code directory

+We suggest to perform the steps below to facilitate the creation of a local reference build.

+1. In your local repository clone the SDK library for which you want to create a local documentation build.
+For example for Python, clone https://github.com/microsoft/botbuilder-python.
+1. Create a folder named `<local path>\APIReference` folder.
+1. In the folder, create a sub-folder named `libraries`.
+1. From your cloned SDK copy into the `libraries` the folders that contain the actual code (with related sub-folders).
+For examples from `\botbuilder-python\libraries\botbuilder-core\botbuilder\core` copy the `core` folder.
+From `botbuilder-python\libraries\botbuilder-dialogs\botbuilder\dialogs` copy the `dialogs` folder.
+1. Once than make sure that each library folder (and sub-folders) contain an `__init__.py` file.
+These **files must be empty**; delete whatever code they contain.
+1. Now, we are ready to `rock and roll`.

 ## Create Sphinx content

-The following steps produce a local doc build structure. .rst files that must c and finally a set of YAML files from the source code.
+The following steps produce a local doc build structure. `.rst`files that contain the info about packages and modules, and finally a set of `YML` files from the source code.

-1. Create a new directory on your local machine where to create the documentation for example: `<local path>\Reference`.
+1. Switch to the reference directory on your local machine where to create the documentation: `<local path>\APIReference`.
 1. Open a terminal console in this directory and set the Sphinx base configuration by executing this command:

     ```cmd